 The Sunshine class of ships – or rather, ship – is another anomaly within the Carnival fleet, as the single ship within the class, Carnival Sunshine, was originally christened Carnival Destiny when she launched in 1996.
 In 2013, the ship was massively refurbished and renovated, including adding more staterooms and redoing nearly all guest areas.

-Today, Carnival Sunshine can hold 3,002 passengers and entertains them with her unique atmosphere that includes one of the fleet’s largest waterparks, the Lip Sync Battle and many other features guests can enjoy on intineraries ranging from 2-10 nights and longer.
+Today, Carnival Sunshine can hold 3,002 passengers and entertains them with her unique atmosphere that includes one of the fleet’s largest waterparks, the Lip Sync Battle, and many other features guests can enjoy on itineraries ranging from 2-10 nights and longer.

-The newest Carnival cruise ships belong to the Vista class, beginning with Carnival Vista (2016) and soon to include Carnival Horizon (2018).
-Vista can hold 3,934 passengers while Carnival Horizon will host 3,974 passengers, making these the largest ships in Carnival’s fleet.
+The newest Carnival cruise ships belong to the Vista class, beginning with Carnival Vista (2016) and Carnival Horizon (2018).
+Vista can hold 3,934 passengers while Carnival Horizon hosts 3,974 passengers, making these the largest ships in Carnival’s fleet.

 It’s All About the Amenities

-If you’re more adventurous, you’ll want ships with updated WaterWorks parks, the SkyRide experience, IMAX theaters and other options.
+If you’re more adventurous, you’ll want ships with updated WaterWorks parks, the SkyRide experience, IMAX theaters, escape rooms, trampoline parks, and other options.
 If you prefer more intimate atmospheres, you may want to try a Carnival ship with more enhanced spa or relaxation features, such as a larger Serenity area, or a smaller ship that won’t be as filled with the hustle and bustle of big crowds and long lines.

 Fortunately, with such a large fleet and widely varied ships, Carnival has a ship for every type of cruise experience.